leafsphp/new-docs/leaf-mvc/v/2.0/utils/console.md

   Note that v2+ will ship with <a href="/#/aloe-cli/">aloe cli</a> instead of the standard Leaf CLI
 </p>

-Aloe is CLI that comes with Leaf API and Leaf MVC v2 upwards.
+Aloe is CLI that comes with leaf MVC and Leaf MVC v2 upwards.
 Aloe is integrated into the `leaf` script and provides a number of helpful commands that can assist you while you build your application.
 To view all available commands, you can use the `list` command or call `leaf`.

 ```bash
 php leaf list